Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Building Arcs.md

 - [[The Chosen]]’s fate.
 Use the details that you work out with the player about what is in store for [[The Chosen]].
 - [[The Divine]]’s mission may require an arc, depending on the details you worked out with the player.
 [[The Initiate]]’s Sect and Professional’s Agency both deserve an arc.
 Use the choices the player made to decide what the organisation’s motivations are, and how these will affect [[the hunters]].
 The organisation may mean well, but still cause trouble by accident.
-On the other hand, some organisations might have a sinister purpose for hunting [[monsters]].
+On the other [[hand]], some organisations might have a sinister purpose for hunting [[monsters]].
 - [[The Wronged]]’s loss: every Wronged should have an arc involving the creature(s) that caused their loss.
 - Any player might make a decision during [[hunter creation]] that gives you an idea for an arc.